Users of the QuickBooks Desktop and QuickBooks Enterprise products can use A2X to account for their Amazon sales.

 When you land on the screen below, click on 'Using A2X without a connected accounting system?'

 Go to A2X Settings > Connections to set up your chart of accounts, tax rates and bank accounts.

 A2X needs your chart of accounts and tax rates in order to configure your accounting for Amazon settlements.

-You'll need to enable Account Numbers in Quickbooks Desktop and then upload your chart of accounts file into A2X.
+You'll need to enable Account Numbers in QuickBooks Desktop or QuickBooks Enterprise and then upload your chart of accounts file into A2X.

-When prompted, confirm the export format is 'Quickbooks Desktop or Enterprise (IIF)'
+When prompted, confirm the export format is 'QuickBooks Desktop or QuickBooks Enterprise (IIF)'